 It is an illusion.
 It is not one thing, but mere wind you continue to dress up in new costumes.

-There are those who believe that if only everyone could fulfill their desires, we'd all be living in a Fourierian utopia, rushing into the garden at night to pick cherries in between sleep and endless libations.
-Reality is harsher.
-They forget the insatiable night side of desire; the distant, tortured scream of a De Sadean nightmare in which all pleasure is only had at the expense of another person.
+There are those who believe that if only we could all fulfill our desires, we'd all be living in a Fourierian utopia, rushing into the garden at night to pick cherries in between sleep and endless libations.
+They forget the insatiable night side of desire; the distant, tortured scream of a De Sadean nightmare in which all pleasure is only had at the expense of the Other.

-But this is just the secret: your own desire is already at your expense.
+But this is just the secret: your own desire is already at your own expense.
 The raw need, the sense of want, is always there.
-It creates being out of thin air - it gives the gift of life to your fears, to your worries, your guilts, hatreds and anxieties.
+It creates being out of thin air-it gives the gift of life to your fears, to your worries, your guilts, hatreds and anxieties.
 Desire is not the condition of your deprivation, but rather, the wet, swampy realm where your desire grows.
-The dog, whimpering for scraps of food, conditioned away from running into the wild to catch his own prey - this image can be likened to the desirous.
+The dog, whimpering for scraps of food, conditioned away from running into the wild to catch his own prey-this image can be likened to the desirous.

 But can I disparage desire completely?
-After all, is not wanting to be rid of desires simply a new desire on top of the others?
-When most people speak of detachment, they speak of it precisely in these terms - if only they could just find that one numbiing agent, that one high or buzz for which they could throw out all the others...
-They fail to realize just how much more they've affirmed their desires through their 'detachment.'
+After all, isn't wanting to be rid of desires simply a new desire on top of the others?
+When most people speak of detachment, they speak of it precisely in these terms-if only they could just find that one numbing agent, that one high or buzz for which they could throw out all the others… They fail to realize just how much more they've affirmed their desires through their ‘detachment.'
 Always pushing them away, covering their eyes and plugging their ears, they think only of their desire.
 They don't realize just how large the chasm is between possessing desire and being possessed by desire.
 They have failed to discern this truth: it is not by closing your eyes in the presence of desire that you earn power over it, but rather, by looking straight at it, by becoming more aware of it.

 One must offer up one's engagement with reality as a gift.
 Your awareness will allow you to pick and enjoy the best fruits of life and scatter the seeds in the most harmonious place.
 If you have the mind to let the wind carry the seeds, then so be it.